DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 ## Actions

 ### PolicyDefinitions_ListBuiltIn
-Gets all the built in policy definitions.
+This operation retrieves a list of all the built-in policy definitions.

 ```js